-A greedy man dares to move into a house whose owners have passed away.
-Soon after he will start hearing and later seeing strange things.
-In the afterword we explore the meaning that dogs have in the Aztec and Maya culture.
+A greedy man dares to move into a house whose owners have died.
+Soon after, he starts hearing and later seeing strange things.
+In the comments, we explore the dog's symbolism in the Aztec and Maya cultures.

-#spirits #suspense #dogsbarking #dogsbarkingatnight #dogsnight #mayantales #maya #phanthoms #hauntedhouse #badenergies #healer #witchdog #whatthedogssee #spookytales #spookystories #mayanstories #haunted #frightening #mexicanstories
+#spirits #suspense #dogsbarking #dogsbarkingatnight #dogsnight #mayantales #maya #phantoms #hauntedhouse #badenergies #healer #witchdog #whatthedogssee #spookytales #spookystories #mayanstories #haunted #frightening #mexicanstories

 Source: The Dog Who Spoke and More Maya Tales.